Cyfrin/Updraft/courses/solidity/1-simple-storage/2-best-practices/+page.md

 ### Introduction

-Welcome to the Cyphrin Updraft.
+Welcome to the Cyfrin Updraft.
 This platform offers a comprehensive learning experience by combining video lessons, written content, and interactive discussions.

 ### Resources